-The Colchester Highland Games has many re-enactors from early 18th century to modern warfare.
+The Colchester Highland Games had many re-enactors from early 18th century to modern warfare.

-Come witness Gallus Gael re-enact the challenges of the warriors of the 1700's or witness todays modern army tactics with Truro's own Highland Regiment.
+We witnessed Gallus Gael re-enact the challenges of the warriors of the 1700's and todays modern army tactics were brought to life with Truro's own Highland Regiment.

 Major Colin Todd is pleased to present his Nova Scotia Highlanders 1st Battalion tactical assault display team.

-With military tactical displays, a booth where you can try on army battle gear or handle the modern weapons, our proud soldiers welcome you to step in to their shoes and see how it feels to be in Canada's military forces.
+With military tactical displays, a booth where you could try on army battle gear or handle the modern weapons, our proud soldiers welcomed you to step in to their shoes and see how it feels to be in Canada's military forces.

 In 2017 for the first time the general public witnessed a hostage rescue display,

 In 2018 it was field battle tactics with armoured vehicles and machine guns blazing.

 The Nova Scotia Highlanders also have a first class Pipe Band who performed throughout the day.

 Looking for full-time or part-time work?
 We are hiring and provide excellent career opportunities.
 Please do not hesitate to call or email our recruiter who will be pleased to answer any questions you may have and provide direction on how to apply to our Regiment.